 There is always something happening around the studio!

-In recent weeks, I have been a guest lecturer in the advanced sculpture class at the University of Mississippi, sharing my knowledge of blacksmithing with students interested in creating personal sculptures using blacksmithing methods.
-In addition to a demonstration of basic blacksmithing techniques, students are applying those techniques to the creation of their very own hot dog fork.
-The workshop and demonstration will conclude with a weenie roast!
+Fall 2021, I was a guest lecturer in the advanced sculpture class at the University of Mississippi, sharing my knowledge of blacksmithing with students interested in creating personal sculptures using blacksmithing methods.
+In addition to a demonstration of basic blacksmithing techniques, students applied those techniques to the creation of their very own hot dog fork.
+The workshop and demonstration concluded with a weenie roast!

 Work in progress - Several wax pieces have been in the works and are finally coming to fruition!
 Often my wax work is used as demonstration pieces in the intermediate sculpture class when teaching wax welding and wax manipulation techniques.
 This particular wax was finished in the spring of 2020, just before the pandemic, and was finally cast at the end of September at my alma mater, Fort Hays State University!
+The working title for this piece is "Does it Look Like my Boyfriend's Wagon?"
 Clean up of the casting yet to come!

 Over the summer, all of my current public sculptures were installed in various locations, including Opelika, Alabama, St. Joseph, Missouri, and Oxford, Mississippi.
 Since they are all on loan, it's time to make more work!